 6. Starting strength

-Its benefits: Working your starting strength, says Cabral, can improve the ability of muscle and connective tissue to increase the rate of force production (and allow you to lift heavier weights), improve your ability to accelerate in any movement, and enhance your ability to transition from seated to standing.
-Outside of your workouts, this type of training is important for making your bones, muscles, and joints stronger, and improving your overall health.
+Its benefits: Working your starting strength can improve the ability of muscle and connective tissue to increase the rate of force production and, in turn, allow you to lift heavier weights, enhance your ability to accelerate in any movement, and improve your transitions from seated to standing positions, says Cabral.
+Outside fitness training, this type of modality is essential for making your bones, muscles, and joints strong and improving your overall health.

 7. Relative strength